 To stay on top of all the home maintenance responsibilities I have a 6 month rotating deep cleaning schedule.
 During April and October I focus on updating our Emergency Preparedness supplies.
-In our Adult 72 Hour Kits and Kid 72 Hour kits, we have included important Family Documents.
+In our Adult 72 Hour Kits and Kid 72 Hour kits, we have included all our important Family Documents.

 A Grab and Go Emergency Binder is convenient so you have all the necessary information if you have to quickly evacuate.
 Here is a checklist and information for you to easily compile your own!

 After reading through loads of information, I came up with different categories.
 Grouping the different bits of information into various categories was easier to follow than a huge list.
 Here are all the documents I felt necessary to have in case of an emergency.
 Get the free printable here:

 Family Emergency Plan

 Talk about different scenarios with your family.
 Where will you go if you are home and there is an earthquake, fire, etc. What if the kids are at school?
 Where will your family meet up if Dad is at work?
 What is our evacuation plan if we have to leave our home/town/city?
 Write up your most basic meeting place in case everyone is scattered.

 Map of City/Evacuation Route

 Know back ways to where your family will meet if you have to evacuate.
 A map would be handy to have if major roads are blocked or impassable.